-I am a clinical psychologist in San Francisco licensed by the California Board of Psychology (PSY29039) and have been working as a bi-lingual (English and/or Spanish) therapist for the past ten years.
+I am a clinical psychologist in the San Francisco/Bay Area licensed by the California Board of Psychology (PSY29039) and have been working as a bi-lingual (English and/or Spanish) therapist for the past 16 years.

-In addition to my private practice, I currently work as a Program Director at Instituto Familiar de la Raza, a community multi-service agency providing mental health and case management services to individuals and families.
-Working at IFR has allowed me to do bi-lingual clinical work with underrepresented adults, youth, children, couples, and families with a wide range of symptoms and diagnoses.
-My work at IFR has also allowed me to gain special insight into the multiple stressors diverse communities face in the Bay Area and how to best assist in the process of therapeutic change .
+In addition to my private practice, I currently work at Kaiser Permanente.
+I previously worked as a Program Director at Instituto Familiar de la Raza, a community multi-service agency providing mental health and case management services to individuals and families.
+My current and past work experience has allowed me to do bi-lingual clinical work with underrepresented adults, youth, children, couples, and families with a wide range of symptoms and diagnoses.
+My work with diverse and underserved populations has also allowed me to gain special insight into the multiple stressors diverse communities face in the Bay Area and how to best assist in the process of therapeutic change .
 Furthermore, my clinical work in a community setting has allowed me to witness the immense resiliency of individuals and communities in the face of adversity and trauma, and how these wounds can be transformed into recovery and healing.

-I currently provide clinical supervision to interns and staff at IFR.
+I currently provide clinical supervision to interns and practicum students.

-I have also taught Masters-level graduate courses in the Community Mental Health Program at CIIS and offer workshops on Family Therapy, Family Reunification, and Trauma.
+I have also taught Masters-level graduate courses in the Community Mental Health Program at the California Institute of Integral Studies and offer workshops on Family Therapy, Family Reunification, and Trauma.

 -Doctorate in Clinical Psychology- California Institute of Integral Studies